 Judge Semcer is passionate about using mediation as a tool to bring parties together in order to better understand positions and develop creative solutions that would not otherwise be possible using standard litigation and policy development processes.
 She has received formal training in facilitation and has applied her skills on numerous occasions, including facilitating high-level stakeholders to develop a comprehensive energy policy in another state.
 In addition, Judge Semcer has received mediation training at the University of California, Hastings School of Law and has attended the National Judicial College.
 Judge Semcer holds a Bachelor of Arts in Psychology from the University of North Carolina at Chapel Hill, a Masters of Environmental Management from Duke University, and is a trained life-coach.
 She draws on her diverse background and training in various modalities to be an effective and efficient mediator.

 Anne E. Simon

 Anne Simon is an Administrative Law Judge at the California Public Utilities Commission.
-Her case assignments include energy programs, telecommunications, and rail safety.
-As an ALJ, Judge Simon serves as presiding officer, conducts hearings and prepares proposed decisions in formal proceedings before the Commission.
+Her case assignments currently focus on energy programs; she has also worked on telecommunications and rail safety matters at the Commission.
+As an ALJ, Judge Simon serves as presiding officer, issues rulings, conducts hearings, and prepares proposed decisions in formal proceedings before the Commission.

 Prior to coming to the Commission in 2002, Judge Simon served for six years as an administrative law judge in the Massachusetts Department of Environmental Protection.
 In that capacity, she conducted evidentiary hearings, resolved discovery disputes, and prepared proposed decisions in appeals of agency decisions.
 She also facilitated settlement conferences for cases in the formal hearing process.